2. GEMD Data Model

 dataset.register(ProcessSpec(...))

 Note that registration must be performed within the scope of a dataset: the dataset into which the objects are being written.
-The data model object collections that are defined with the project scope (such as project.process_specs) are read-only and will throw an error if their register method is called.
+The data model object collections that are defined with the team scope (such as team.process_specs) are read-only.
+Attempts to register, update, etc. via those collections will throw an error.

 dataset.process_specs.register_all(ProcessSpec(...), ProcessRun(...))